prabhavnegi/youFrame/README.md

 # youFrame
-Opens your youtube video in a new tab inside an iframe.
+Opens your YouTube video in a new tab inside an iframe.

-Copy the code locally and add the extension to your chrome browser.
+Copy the code locally and add the extension to your Chrome browser.